shekkizh/shekkizh.github.io/_pages/about.md

   - /about.html
 ---
 Hi,
-I'm Sarath, a PhD student in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California, Los Angeles.
-My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio)
+I'm Sarath, a PhD student in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
+My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).

 I'm broadly interested in graphs and machine learning.
 Currently, I focus on non parametric, neighborhood algorithms for understanding data and deep learning models.